jim-meyer/trailcam-dataset/README.md

 # File Organization

-The labels for a given image are located in the same dir as the image with the label file having a `.xml` extension instead of the image's `.jpg` or `.jpeg` extension.
+The labels for a given image are located in the same directory as the image with the label file having a `.xml` extension instead of the image's `.jpg` or `.jpeg` extension.

 The files in the [./DatasetSamples](./DatasetSamples) directory have been organized at the top level by the species of critter.
 This is done in the Sample Dataset to make it easier to casually navigate and view the images and labels.
 The next sub-directory under the species name is a directory that indicates the month the images were gathered.
 Below that date-related directory name the structure varies.
-But in all cases the label file for a given image is in the same dir as the image.
+But in all cases the label file for a given image is in the same directory as the image.

 Note that some images in the, say, Deer directory also contain other classes like DeerDoe or DeerBuck.
 But all images in the Deer directory contain at least one Deer, for example.